 - The mandate is confirmed at the end of the day.

 That’s the whole flow, without the need for any physical process.

 - It activates in a day, unlike 25-30 days for ECS

-- No need to submit a fresh mandate for the second SIP in a particular fund house.
-Every fund house requires only one mandate, it’s called a one-time mandate (OTM).
-Process of re-authenticating using Netbanking is not required
+- No need to submit a fresh mandate for the second SIP in a particular fund house. only one-time mandate (OTM) is required.

 - Authentication requires just the net banking credentials

 - If there are insufficient funds in the customer’s account the transaction will not be made.
 Therefore, no charges are levied